965694547/Hybrid-system-of-frame-wise-model-and-SEDT/README.md

   url = "https://arxiv.org/abs/2111.15222",
 }
 @techreport{Tian2021,
-    Author = "Tian, Gangyi and Huang, Yuxin and Ye, Zhirong and Ma, Shuo and Wang, Xiangdong and Liu, Hong and Qian, Yueliang and Tao, Rui and Yan, Long and Ouchi, Kazushige and Ebbers, Janek Haeb-Umbach, Reinhold", title = "Sound Event Detection Using Metric Learning And Focal Loss For DCASE 2021 Task 4", institution = "DCASE2021 Challenge",
+    author = "Tian, Gangyi and Huang, Yuxin and Ye, Zhirong and Ma, Shuo and Wang, Xiangdong and Liu, Hong and Qian, Yueliang and Tao, Rui and Yan, Long and Ouchi, Kazushige and Ebbers, Janek Haeb-Umbach, Reinhold", title = "Sound Event Detection Using Metric Learning And Focal Loss For DCASE 2021 Task 4", institution = "DCASE2021 Challenge",
     year = "2021",